For educational purposes only

 Natural diet (a referenced perspective will follow, but will take time to compile)

 A natural organic diet with consumption of organ meats and a reduction of sugar and fried foods should be the natural starting point to protecting our immune system and getting all the nutrients we need for a healthy body and mind.
 But this ideal diet is no longer attainable in part due to expense and in part due to a lack of nutritional density within our supermarket available foods.
-In summary; and the "secret truth" is that it's soo complex and individualised to your genetics, epigenetics, SNPs, stress levels, exercise, environmental toxicity, and what you want from your body; that no one expert actually knows definitively!
+In summary; and the "secret truth" is that it's soo complex and individualised to your genetics, epigenetics, Single Nucleotide Polymorphisms (SNPs), stress levels, exercise, environmental toxicity, and what you want from your body; that no one expert actually knows definitively!
 This is why sometimes 3 different leading experts will give you 3 diametric poles of a protocol!

 More information will be added, as and when I get more time to research and write.
 The above is subject to change; since my learning, nutritional health and its science is an ongoing process - and this area of science is very complex and ambiguous even amongst the 'experts'.